the-technat/dotfiles/README.md

 ### Tools

 Tools are installed using [homebrew](https://brew.sh).
 This has the benefit that updating the tools is as simple as running a `brew upgrade` and that I can also easily install desktop tools on Mac.
 I'm still a bit sceptical about the security of homebrew, but since it has almost 100% adoption in the Mac world, it's a no-brainer to still choose it.

-On linux we use homebrew too, but without desktop tools.

 ### SSH